SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

 ## Release 2.0

+Note: The following information is outdated.
+Please see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) for the *ACC* plugin for up to date information.

 Release 2.0 introduces, beside the new automated update mechanism, a full rework of the *ACC* plugin for *Assetto Corsa Competizione*.
 See the *ACC* plugin documentation about the [new features](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) for an in depth introduction of pitstop management.
 To support this new functionality, there are new plugin arguments for the *ACC* plugin, which will be autmatically added to the plugin configuration item by the automated update procedure.
 Please use the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) to edit the arguments for the *ACC* plugin according to your needs.